zenonxd/zenonxd/README.md

 <blockquote>
     <p><i>
         Currently working in the acquisition commission at my city.
-Looking foward to become a java backend developer.️
+Looking foward to become a java backend developer.
     </i></p>
 </blockquote>
 </div>